Skip to main content

 Promoting an integration from sandbox to production

-When your integration is working in sandbox and you’re ready for prod:
+When your integration works in sandbox and you’re ready for production:

-1. Register prod credentials — create a new API key (or OAuth app registration) in the production tenant.
-Don’t try to reuse sandbox credentials.
+1. Register production credentials.
+Create a new API key or OAuth app registration in the production tenant.
+Don’t reuse sandbox credentials.

-2. Swap the environment config — update your service’s environment variables (ION_BASE_URL, ION_TOKEN, etc.) to point at prod.
+2. Swap the environment config.
+Update your service’s environment variables, such as ION_BASE_URL and ION_TOKEN, to point at production.

-3. Verify with read-only operations first — start with currentUser or a list query before any mutations.
+3. Verify with read-only operations first.
+Start with me or a list query before any mutations.

-4. Roll out gradually — if your integration writes to ION, ramp the volume rather than turning it on at full throughput.
-Watch for 4xx error rates; back off if they spike.
+4. Roll out gradually.
+If your integration writes to ION, ramp the volume rather than turning it on at full throughput.
+Watch for 4xx error rates and back off if they spike.

-5. Keep the sandbox credentials around — you’ll want them for the next iteration, hotfixes, or reproducing prod issues without touching live data.
+5. Keep the sandbox credentials.
+You’ll want them for the next iteration, for hotfixes, or for reproducing production issues without touching live data.

-• Sandbox is not a staging environment.
+A sandbox is not a staging environment.
 It’s for integration development.
-ION’s own staging environment (where new ION features are tested) is internal-only.
+ION’s own staging environment, where new ION features are tested, is strictly internal.